ziyang04/LLM_pretraining/README.md

 ## Tasks Completed

-### 0. (5 Points) Data download
+### 0. Data download
 - Run `./download_data.sh` from the repo root to fetch both Common Crawl files (WARC/WET/WAT) and the BabyLM datasets.
 - The script writes CC files into `data_preprocess/` and BabyLM into `llama_training/`.

-### 1. (15 points) Part 1 — Data preprocessing (data_preprocess/)
+### 1. Part 1 — Data preprocessing (data_preprocess/)
-(10 pts) 2.1.
+2.1.
 Implement the TODOs in `data_preprocess/homework.py` (you may refer to the dataset in 2.2 below to understand what the data to be preprocessed looks like):
   - `html_to_text`, `replace_pii`, `clean_text`, `heuristic_quality_filter`, `is_english_text`, `deduplicate_texts`.

-(5 pts) 2.2.
+2.2.
 From `data_preprocess/`, run the pipeline to filter the WARC dump and deduplicate the topic dataset:
   - `cd data_preprocess`
   - `python homework.py --fname data.warc --output cleaned_test.txt --dfname topic_dataset.json`
-- Report (paste into the PDF):
-  - Number of WARC records processed and the number that pass all filters.
-  - Number of topic dataset items after deduplication.

-### 2. (40 points) Part 2 — LLaMA2 pretraining (llama_training/)
+### 2. Part 2 — LLaMA2 pretraining (llama_training/)
-(20pts) 2.1 Fill the following TODO items:
+2.1 Fill the following TODO items:
   - The TODO in `Attention` class in `llama_training/llama.py`,
   - TODO in `llama_training/run_llama.py` (warmup LR scheduler),